DevO2012/Mindroid.ecpp/README.md

 ## Mindroid.cpp is mainly a messaging and concurrency framework for C++ development ##

 ### Branches ###
-- master: Contains a POSIX compliant version of the embedded Mindroid application framework.
+- master: Contains a (not well tested) Windows port using pthread-win32 ...
-- cmsis-rtos: Contains a CMSIS-RTOS compliant version for ARM Cortex-M processors.
-- autosar-os: Contains an AUTOSAR-OS compliant version for various embedded processors.

 ### [Mindroid would even make Alan Kay comfortable with C++ :-)](http://himmele.blogspot.com/2010/11/alan-kay-on-object-oriented-programming.html) ###